• Skip to primary navigation

 As part of getting our chickens ready for winter, we do a double-check for those who aren’t productive or who might suffer from the onset of winter.

-Also, if you have a rooster who attacks you, you can learn how to break an aggressive rooster before the winter sets in.
+Also, if you have a rooster who attacks you, you can learn how to break an aggressive rooster before winter sets in.

 Provide Extra Nutrition